LEADING OFF: Cardinals seek franchise-best 15th straight win

 Clayton Kershaw (10-7, 3.27 ERA) makes his third start since returning from the injured list when the Los Angeles Dodgers play at last-place Arizona.
 The three-time Cy Young Award winner has allowed two runs and struck out 13 over 9 1/3 innings since missing more than two months with inflammation in his left elbow.

-The defending World Series champions are locked in a close race with rival San Francisco for the NL West title, though both teams have clinched a playoff berth.
+The defending World Series champions are a game behind first-place San Francisco in the NL West, though both teams have clinched a playoff berth.
 Anthony DeSclafani (12-7, 3.23) pitches for the Giants in Colorado.

 RANGER DANGER

 The Phillies put their NL East hopes on emerging left-hander Ranger Suarez (6-5, 1.60), who is 1-2 with a 1.99 ERA in 10 starts since moving from the bullpen to the rotation in August.
-The 26-year-old will face the Pirates in a matinee as Philadelphia tries to catch first-place Atlanta.
+The 26-year-old will face the Pirates in a matinee as Philadelphia tries to gain ground on first-place Atlanta.

 Right-hander Wil Crow (4-7, 5.77) is slated to start for Pittsburgh.